Chatterbox TTS Voice Channel

 Start the Service:

-For macOS, Linux users, or Windows users who prefer a manual setup, please follow these steps.
+For macOS, Linux users, or Windows users who prefer a manual environment setup, please follow the steps below.

 1. Prerequisites